wp-plugins/cricket-moods/readme.txt

 * Things get a little fuzzy when you change the author of an existing post with mood tags.
 If the two authors do not have the exact same mood list, the associated moods may seem to unexpectedly change or not show at all.
 It is recommended that you disassociate all the moods from a post before changing the post's author.

 * Editing the post of another user will cause *that* user's moods to be displayed, not yours.
-This is a feature.
+This is an unavoidable feature.

 == Screenshots ==